Your spouse, friend, parent, or child just came out to you… now what?

 - struggles with supporting your loved one exploring and expressing their gender openly;

-- worries about how your family, friends, colleagues, or your place of worship will react when they learn of your loved one's gender identity
+- worries about how your family, friends, colleagues, or your place of worship will react when they learn of your loved one's gender or sexual identity;

 - and many, many more that are unique to you and your loved one.

 Let's start by clarifying that all of your concerns, questions, and mixed feelings are normal!
 This is big news and if you aren't familiar with the LGBTQIA community, it may be all new information to you.